QuayAu/reproducible_paper_with_docker_and_rstudio/README.md

 - https://docs.docker.com/get-docker/

 ## Dockerhub
 Dockerhub is like GitHub for Docker containers.
 You can pull openly available docker containers from Dockerhub or push your own docker there.
-See here https://hub.docker.com/
+See https://hub.docker.com/

 ## Dockerfile
 The Dockerfile defines what your virtual machine contains.
 For our purpose, we will use an openly available R-Studio image and install R-packages on there.
 We will push this image on dockerhub to make this available for colleagues to use.